 Membership

-The membership of the group is not fixed, particularly the representation of Technology ProvidersGeneral membership
+The membership of the group is not fixed, particularly the representation of Technology Providers (see below).
+Any individual member of the TCB may assume multiple memberships (commonly referred t: “wearing multiple hats”) provided that:

-General membership is determined by a specific function, i.e. one representative plus deputy per stakeholder.
-The voting right is bound to the stakeholder representative and may be executed by the deputy only if the representative is not present at a meeting.

-For EGI.eu, Product Managers (including deputies) will be appointed membership ex officio for the EGI Platforms (currently, EGI Core Infrastructure Platform, EGI Cloud Infrastructure Platform, and EGI Collaboration Platform).

-Additionally, any chair and co-chair of an appointed Task Force (see section 3.1) will be automatically become members of the TCB for the lifespan of the Task Force.
-A Task Force is not a stakeholder, and therefore will not have voting rights.

-Any member of TCB can initiate and propose a new member of TCB.
-The decision about inclusion of new member in TCB membership will be based on consensus.
-The decision about new member will be made at latest at the next TCB meeting from meeting the proposal was made.
+Any potential conflict of interest is prevented, or announced prior to assuming additional roles

+Contributions to the TCB (e.g. discussion comments) are clearly indicated for which role they were given

+TCB membership by way of function comprises of:

+The TCB chair

+Representative for each Technology Provider

+EGI.eu Product Managers for identified EGI Platforms

+OMB chair

+UCB chair

+Ex officio membership in the TCB comprises of:

+Process owners if any of EGI’s ITSM processes (SPM, SLM, SRM, SCAM, CAPM, ISM, CRM, SUPPM, ISRM, PM, CONFM, CHM, RDM, CSI – see [R5] for details)

+Chairs for TCB-appointed Task Forces (see below)

+Product managers (from within EGI, or affiliated with a Technology Provider) for named Configuration Items (see below)

+General membership

+Membership, by way of function or ex officio, is determined as described above.
+One delegate, and one deputy represent each membership in the TCB.

 Group Membership is recorded in the TCB wiki (see section 6.2), and will automatically come with a subscription to the TCB mailing list.
 The converse is not true, i.e. anyone may be subscribed to the TCB mailing list for practical purposes, but that does not imply any TCB membership.
 The TCB chair will advise the TCB of any new subscription requests and will consult with the TCB members before approving or rejecting them.